Dungyichao/PeriodicScheduler_Semaphore/README.md

 You can play around the Initialization of semaphore by changing the 1 to the other semaphore and inspect what happens on the LCD.

 # 6. Using PendSV Thread Switcher
-In order to free up the SysTick timer, we will use SysTick_Handler to trigger PendSV to perform the context switching.
+In order to free up the SysTick timer (so that we can do more thing in SysTick_Handler), we will use SysTick_Handler to trigger PendSV to perform the context switching.
 It requires only a little modification.
 In osKernel.s, we change the SysTick_Handler to PendSV_Handler.

 ```c++